knutsindre/rfs-tutorial/README.md

 This is my first change.

 This is my second change.
+Some extra information.